-The Nonprofit Corporation shall maintain a segregated bank account for proceeds or contributions received for which a tax credit voucher(s) has been issued, and shall maintain complete and accurate accounting and records for the funds.
+The Nonprofit Corporation shall maintain a segregated bank account for proceeds or contributions received for which a tax credit voucher(s) has been issued, shall provide CHFA with proof that the HTCC funds have been deposited in the segregated bank account as soon as the funds are in the account, and shall maintain complete and accurate accounting and records for the funds.
 The Nonprofit Corporation must submit bank statements, associated invoices and other information and reports relating to the operation of the program as a component of the required quarterly progress reporting to CHFA, as detailed below.
+If the Nonprofit Corporation does not comply with requirements of the HTCC Program, CHFA at its sole discretion shall reserve the right to require the funds be transferred from the Nonprofit Corporation's account to CHFA to be held in escrow and disbursed by CHFA.